chebhou/Modifier-linker/Docs/Docs.md

    the source from which we copy from the modifier parameters

  * ###Linked :
-   activate and disactivate this link ( this gets overridden by the "Linked" property of the object )
+   activate and disactivate this link ( this gets overridden by the "Linked" property of the object ), you can't turn this ON unless you have entered a valid Object name and Modifier name

 ###Remove :